Uliana of Tver: Issue

-It seems that the children, unlike children from Algirdas' first marriage with Maria of Vitebsk, were brought up in pagan culture.
+It seems that the children, unlike children from Algirdas' first marriage with Maria (Anna) of Vitebsk, were brought up in pagan culture.
 Uliana's son Jogaila, and not Algirdas' eldest son Andrei of Polotsk, inherited the throne and became the grand duke of Lithuania in 1377.
 Uliana, as dowager grand duchess, appeared in national politics and was involved in the Lithuanian Civil War, as well as an unsuccessful attempt to wed Jogaila with Sophia, daughter of Dmitry Donskoy, and convert him to Eastern Orthodoxy.
 The plans failed when Jogaila converted to Roman Catholicism, married Jadwiga of Poland, and was crowned as the king of Poland (jure uxoris) in 1386.